 - Sewing machine with denim weight needles

 How to Upholster the Ikea Office Chair in Denim

 If you look at the Ikea Skruvsta chair, you can see that the cover is sewn in six different sections.
 I pinned the pattern paper to the chair and marked out each section on the paper.

 The left and right panels of the chair were just the mirror image of each other, I only cut out one pattern for both.
 Just flip the paper pattern over when cutting out the opposite side.

-- To make large pieces of denim, cut your jeans up the inside leg seam.
-Flatten out and then stitch the legs together so that you end up with one large piece of denim fabric.
+3. Next, make as large pieces of denim as you can from a single pair of jeans.
+To do this cut your jeans up the inside leg seam.
+Then, flatten them out and stitch the legs together.
+You should end up with one large piece of denim fabric.

-- Pin your pattern paper to the large pieces of denim.
-Allowing for a seam of approximately 1cm cut out your 6 pattern pieces.
+4. Next, pin the pattern paper to the large pieces of denim.
+Allowing for a seam of approximately 1cm.
+Cut out the denim pattern pieces.
+You should have six in total.

-- Pinning right sides together, sew up the three outer back pieces together and then the three inner pieces together.
-Then sew these to sections together.
+5. Then, pinning the right sides together, sew up the three outer back pieces together.
+Then repeat with the three inner panel pieces together.
+Finish off by sewing these to sections together.

-How to fit your denim cover to you chair.
+How to fit your upholstered denim cover to an IKEA chair.

 Place your newly made denim cover over the chair.
 Making sure the newly sewn seams in your cover match up with the seams in your chair, pin the cover to the chair along the top.

 This may look unsightly, but don’t worry as the chair cushion will hide it.
 You can never have too many staples holding it in place.

-- Turn the chair over and repeat with the underside of the chair.
+3. Then, turn the chair over and repeat with the underside of the chair.
 Pulling the cover taut as you merrily staple away.
-Don’t forget to take out the pins at the top when you have finished.
+Don’t forget to take out the pins at the top when you have finished.#

 Making the seat pad cover.